amanitta/physics/orbifold/README.md

 <p align="center">
 <img src="https://github.com/amanitta/physics/blob/master/orbifold/openBal.gif"/>
 </p>
-These type of strings cannot move, they live centered on the fixed points and they're only allowed to oscillate.
+This type of strings cannot move, they live centered on the fixed points and they're only allowed to oscillate.
 The equations of the theory call indeed for a term not so trivially understandable, that can though be related to the presence of these objects.
 They form the so-called _twisted sector_ of the theory, which is essential to preserve the consistency of the whole picture.